HMS Eurydice (1843)

-HMS Eurydice was a 26-gun Royal Navy corvette which was the victim of one of Britain's worst peacetime naval disasters when she sank in 1878.
+HMS Eurydice was a 26-gun Royal Navy corvette which was the victim of one of Britain's worst peacetime naval disasters when she sank in a snowstorm off the Isle of Wight on 24 March 1878.
+Out of a crew of over 300, only two survived.

 Origins of Eurydice

 Designed by Admiral the Hon.
 George Elliot, the second Eurydice was a very fast 26-gun frigate designed with a very shallow draught to operate in shallow waters.
 She originally saw service on the North American and West Indies station between 1843 and 1846 under the command of her first captain, George Augustus Elliot (the eldest son of her designer).
 In July 1845, she was driven ashore near the Moro, Havana, Cuba.
 Her guns were taken off to lighten her before she was refloated.
 Under Captain Talavera Vernon Anson, her second commission between 1846 and 1850 was spent on the South African ("Cape of Good Hope") station.
 Her third commission, under Captain Erasmus Ommanney (between 1854 and 1855) and then Captain John Walter Tarleton (1855 to 1857) saw her first sent briefly to the White Sea during the Crimean War and then to the North American and West Indies station again.
 The Eurydice saw no further seagoing service in the next twenty years; she was converted into a stationary training ship in 1861.
 In 1877, she was refitted at Portsmouth and by John White at Cowes for seagoing service as a training ship.